 Public consultation on Park improvements took place over the summer and autumn of 2016 to help produce the Park Masterplan.
 Although this procress has been delayed, the masterplan is now finalised and available to download.
 It is a long document with lots of images.
 If you would prefer to see a summary and overall layout for the masrterplan, then download the executive summary.

-Visit the Tideway site for more on the plan.
+Visit the Tideway site for more information and the Tideway documents relating to the plan.

 For all the latest news read the Winter 2018 newsletter